iomicroservices/baselink-nuxt/content/services/home-cleaning/single-visit-cleaning/upholstery-cleaning.md

 A deodorising treatment is applied to neutralise odours caused by pets, spills or everyday use.
 Air movers can also be used to reduce drying times, so your furniture is ready to enjoy again as soon as possible.

 #description
 You can customise your appointment with special instructions or include specific items in your booking.
-Whether it’s part of a one-time clean or a standalone service, we make it easy to get the results you need.
+Whether it's part of a one-time clean or a standalone service, we make it easy to get the results you need.

 #description
 Booking is fast, transparent, and fully online through BaseLink.
 Just submit your request, receive an instant quote, and choose a convenient time — no waiting around or chasing callbacks.

 #description
 All upholstery cleaners on our platform are vetted, reviewed, and supported by our in-house team to ensure top quality results.
-We’re here to help with any adjustments, questions or follow-ups along the way.
+We're here to help with any adjustments, questions or follow-ups along the way.

 #description
 Payment is taken on the day of the job, with any additional time billed fairly in 30-minute increments.
 Book upholstery cleaning{{$doc.location}} today with BaseLink — and bring life back to your furniture with professional care.